-Now that you have chosen the annuals that you want to highlight in your garden this summer, you need to have the plan in place that’s going to show them off so they grow strong and healthy all season long.
-Annuals are unique because you have to replant them every year but they provide a great amount of vibrant color and require little care besides normal irrigation.
+Now that you have chosen the annuals that you want to highlight in your annual flower beds garden this summer, you need to have a planting plan in place that’s going to show them off so they grow strong and healthy all season long.
+Annuals plants are unique because you have to replant them every year but they provide a great amount of vibrant color and require little care besides normal irrigation.
 Plus, you have the flexibility to try a new look every year, how fun is that?

-Regardless of what annuals you choose, there are some things to take into consideration to make sure your annuals bloom into a show-stopping garden.
+Regardless of what annual flower beds you choose, there are some things to take into consideration to make sure your annuals bloom into a show-stopping garden.
 Here are some quick tips to help you get there.

-Before planting your annuals it’s a smart idea to arrange them in their pots in the pattern you plan to plant them in.
+Before planting your summer annual flowers, it’s a smart idea to arrange them in their pots in the pattern you plan to plant them in.
 Make sure you know what the mature size of each plant will be so you can properly space them apart.
-You can also plan to arrange the pattern of color you’re looking for and plant them by size – You don’t want the tallest plants up front and the rest hidden in your flower bed.
+You can also plan to arrange the pattern of color you’re looking for and plant them by size – You don’t want the tallest plants up front and the rest hidden in your annual flower bed.

 Time to get out your gardening tools!
 Start by loosening up the soil and use a spade to make a hole that’s deep enough to cover the root ball but not so it will bury your annuals.
 Then gently compact the soil to cover the root ball and anchor your plants.

 Whenever you plant annuals it’s very important to fertilize to get maximum growth.
 Use an all-purpose granular fertilizer and sprinkle it around your annuals after planting or you can choose to combine it with the soil before you plant.
 No matter when you apply the fertilizer, be sure to use a fertilizer that’s right for your summer annuals and check the label to use the correct dosage.

 Add Water and Mulch and Watch Them Grow!